mosi-arch/documents/web3-blockchain/random-private-key.md

 ```

 this private key work & generate the address on this code, but not add to your wallet.\
-disclaimer: don not using this example private key on your product.
+disclaimer: do not using this example private key on your product.